I help build the infrastructure that moves cities forward.

 $15,000

 Providing ongoing strategic support for active initiatives with complex stakeholders and changing conditions.
-This is a partnership that tracks initiative evolution, aids leadership in real-time decision-making, and ensures coherence across sectors and partners..
+This is a partnership that tracks the evolution of initiatives, aids leadership in real-time decision-making, and ensures coherence across sectors and partners.
 Clients typically come in managing an active initiative with too many moving parts and not enough senior judgment close to it.
 They stay because the work gets sharper, the decisions get cleaner, and the right people start showing up and staying at the table.
 Typical term is 30 to 60 days to start.

 Notes from the field behind the work.
 These notes reflect on housing, mobility, policy, and human infrastructure within community systems.
 Serving as a public notebook, they explore ideas, uncover patterns, and highlight the factors shaping community progress that drive community progress.